i-a-n/unionjkl/README.md

 I’ve been maintaining this repository since December of 2015, but I’ve included material of mine from as far back as 2010.
 I typically post about once a month or so.

 ### Why?
-If you want to learn how, or why, I made this blog, [check out my post](http://blog.union.io/code/2015/12/06/how-to-make-this-website/).
+If you want to learn how, or why, I made this blog, [check out my post on those topics](http://blog.union.io/code/2015/12/06/how-to-make-this-website/).
 And yes, that post is currently sitting in this repository.

 ***

 #### Further reading

-You can check out the `/docs` direcotry for documentation specific to this site.
+You can check out the `/docs` directory for documentation specific to this site.
 If you have any other questions or thoughtful comments, reach out to me on Twitter or GitHub and say hi.